 5 – Epcot International Flower & Garden Festival

 This annual event at Epcot has become a popular favorite among many Disney fans!
 The International Flower and Garden Festival is a spring event in which Disney has a chance to show off their impeccable landscaping and gardening skills.
 Bright colors, sense satisfying aromas, and lush greenery are just about everywhere you turn at Epcot during the festival.
 While there are a few extra admission costs for tours and events, most all of the Flower and Garden Festival is open to any guest entering Epcot’s gates with a valid theme park ticket!
 The festival boasts breathtaking gardens, topiary art in the form of several favorite Disney characters, how-to seminars, outdoor kitchens, play areas for the kids, a butterfly garden, and an outdoor concert series with some classic hits.
 We purposely try to arrange our trips around the spring season so we don’t miss the beauty!
-Mark your calendars for March 1 – May 29, 2017.
+You’ll experience this event February 28, 2018 – May 28, 2018.

-Visit the World Showcase at Epcot this holiday season, November 24 – December 30, 2017.
+Visit the World Showcase at Epcot this holiday season.
 Explore how each of the 11 countries celebrate the holiday season with unique traditions that include all of the senses.
 Taste the delicious holiday cuisines, listen to the seasonal music, and be prepared to take photos of the special costumed performers.
 The best part in our opinion is the Candlelight Processional!
 A 50-piece orchestra, mass choir, and a celebrity narrator share the story of Christmas.
 We have goosebumps just thinking about it!
 Just like the Flower and Garden Festival above, all guests need is a valid park ticket to enjoy this special event.
 Don’t miss this opportunity to see Epcot glow under all the shimmering lights!

 3 – Mickey’s Very Merry Christmas Party